-I suspect my launch day's anything but typical.
+I suspect my launch day is anything but typical.
 In fact, I expect I'll be quite scarce for much of it.
-No interviews or guest posts that I'm aware of (though God knows I've banked enough of them of late, I could be wrong).
+No interviews or guest posts that I'm aware of.
 No scanning the internet for reviews.
 No biting my nails to the quick as I watch the stock-market rise-and-fall of my Amazon rank.
 In fact, I don't really have much in the way of plans; my official launch party is scheduled for a week from Thursday (y'all are welcome to come, by the by), and my wife and I aren't planning more than a pizza and a bottle of wine (the celebration dinner's gonna be next weekend).
 And the reason why's the Day Job.

 I don't talk much about the Day Job, except in passing.
 But this week, the Day Job's full-on nuts.
 See, when I'm not writing, or reading, or annoying the neighbors with my spirited-if-artless renditions of cheesy '90s indie songs on my guitar, I'm a researcher at a biotech company that specializes in diagnostic testing for animal and human health.
 Our tests have helped diagnose cholera in Haiti, and treat rescue dogs at Ground Zero.
-I hear-tell our water-testing technology's used aboard the international space station.
+Our water-testing technology is used aboard the international space station.
 And when you take your pets in for their checkups, chances are, it's our tests your vet is running.

 This week, we're working on a big project.
-Nothing earth-shattering or anything, just a potential tweak to one of our current products.
+Nothing earth-shattering, just a tweak to one of our current products.
 The upshot, however, is that everyone in my group is buckling down to get it done, and yours truly is gonna be in the lab testing a whole bunch of canine fecal samples come release day.

 Or, to put it another way, on the day I realize my lifelong dream of becoming a published novelist, I'll be elbow-deep in dog shit.